Power and Limitations of Aggregation in Compound AI Systems: Empirical Illustration using LLMs

 \section{Empirical Illustration using LLMs}

 In this section, we provide empirical support using LLMs for each of these three mechanisms and show they give power to the system designer.\footnote{Code is available at \url{https://github.com/nivasini/aggregation_compound_ai}.} Specifically, we aim to construct an aggregation operation for each operation that implements each mechanism and expands elicitability.
 Like in \Cref{subsec:casestudy}, we focus on a reference generation task.
+These experiments illustrate the robustness of our findings beyond the assumptions of our theoretical framework (e.g., reward-maximization and conic constraints).

 {}

 \paragraph{Instantiation of our model.} The task is to generate a list of titles of papers that reflects specific topics.
 We instantiate this task to capture key aspects of our model such as reward functions operating over coarser features, but we depart from some of the specifics such as linearity of the features and the monotonicity assumption on the reward functions.
 Each problem instance is defined by output dimension topics $\mathcal{T}^O$, prompt topics $\mathcal{T}^P$, and an aggregation operation $\mathcal{A}^{\cup}$ or $\mathcal{A}^{\cap}$ as we describe below. \begin{itemize} \item \textit{Outputs:} Given a reference list $L$, we let the output vector $\bx \in \mathbb{R}_{\ge 0}^M$ capture the extent to which the list is perceived to reflect different topics $\mathcal{T}^O := \left\{\mathcal{T}^{O}_i\right\}_{i \in [M]}$.
 That is, each output dimension $i \in [M]$ corresponds to a topic $T^{O}_i$, and $x_i$ captures the fraction of papers in $L$ that are perceived to belong to the paper topic $x_i$. \item \textit{Reward function specification:} Prompting\footnote{For simplicity, in this setup we do not consider budget specification.} is also based on paper topics $\mathcal{T}^P := \left\{\mathcal{T}^{P}_j\right\}_{j \in [N]}$, which tend to be broader in scope than the output dimension topics $\left\{\mathcal{T}^{O}_i\right\}_{i \in [M]}$ in many of our setups.
 Each prompt is specified by a set of topics to include $G^{\text{inc}} \subseteq \mathcal{T}^P$, a connector operation $\text{op}^{\text{inc}} \in \left\{\text{and}, \text{or}\right\}$ between the included topics, a disjoint set of topics $G^{\text{exc}} \subseteq \mathcal{T}^P$ (where $G^{\text{inc}} \cap G^{\text{exc}} = \emptyset)$ to explicitly exclude, and a connector operation $\text{op}^{\text{exc}} \in \left\{\text{and}, \text{or}\right\}$ between the excluded topics.
 If an inclusion or exclusion set is empty or size one, we omit the corresponding connector operation. \item \textit{Aggregation:} We consider two types of aggregation rules: $\mathcal{A}^{\cup}$ takes a union of the lists (based on $\addagg$), and $\mathcal{A}^{\cap}$ takes a intersection of the lists (based on $\intagg$). \end{itemize}